The city of Kaposvár (Ruppertsburg) is located 50 km from Lake Balaton in Hungary.

 Next year the Hungarian free Hajdú soldiers, led by Louis of Baden took it back for a short time.

 It was followed by a 131-year-old Ottoman occupation.
-During this time, Kaposvár, despite being a small administrative center, worked rather as a military camp.
+During this time, Kaposvár, despite being a small administrative center, worked rather than as a military camp.
 There were 2-300 Ottoman soldiers in it.

 The Hungarians attacked it in 1599 but could not take it.
 There were 8 villages and 23 destroyed villages attached to Kaposvár in 1622.
 Next to the castle, a second city grew up, inhabited by Balkanian people.